Homepage for Econ 502

 Course Objectives

 Macroeconomists study the structure of national economies, the performance of these economies over time, and the role played by governments in the determination of this performance.
-The current economic crisis is the greatest challenge faced by macroeconomists and financial economists since the Great Depression.
+The 2007-2009 economic crisis was the greatest challenge faced by macroeconomists since the Great Depression.
 Most failed to see the crisis coming.
-The key issue is why, and what this portends for the future practice of macroeconomics.
+A key issue is why, and what this portends for the future of macroeconomics.

 Course Topics